 Partners of the exhibition include the AHRC, Black Cultural Archives, British Library, SOAS, Goldsmiths, Winkball, University, Urbanimage and Camera Press.

 Mykaell Riley, Principal Investigator and Director of the Bass Culture Music Unit at the University of Westminster, said: “This is the story of the soundtrack to multiculturalism, a hidden history that is still impacting on new music.”

-We recently initiated one of the first comprehensive studies on public attitudes towards grime music.
-Led by events and distribution company Ticketmaster, and one of the UK’s leading voices in grime, Disrupt The State of Play: Grime Report was made public October 11th 2017.
-It assesses the impact of the genre on the mainstream, and reveals its growth, challenges, cultural impact, political influence and more.
+The first comprehensive study on public attitudes towards grime music was released in 2017.
+Initiated by Mykaell Riley and led by events and distribution company Ticketmaster, and Disrupt, one of the UK’s leading voices in grime, The State of Play Grime Report was made public on October 11th 2017.
+It assesses the impact of the genre on the mainstream music scene and reveals its; growth, challenges, cultural impact, political influence and more.

 Read the full report here

 Watch the full State of Play: Grime report video, featuring Posty, Ghstly XXVII, Novelist, Skitz Beatz, Leilah ‘Lilz’ Singh, Kieran Yates, Double S, and Bass Culture Research lead Mykaell Riley: Watch